- Raspberry Pi has two different audio output modes: HDMI and headphone jack. You may switch between them at any time.

 - How do I turn on the audio jack on my Raspberry Pi?

 Turning on the audio jack on your Raspberry Pi can be easily done from Manage Screen.
-Select Advanced first, then set Audio Output to 3.5mm jack and save your changes.
+Select Advanced first, then set Audio Output to 3.5mm jack.

 - Does the Raspberry Pi 4 have a headphone jack?

 Yes, it does have a headphone jack.
 The 3.5mm audio jack (headphone jack) isn’t the only output mode supported by Raspberry Pi 4.

 - How do I get sound on my Raspberry Pi?